internetguru/blog/source/_drafts/docker-hub-multi-architecture-docker-image.md

 {% note info %}
 Read more about [Dockerfile best practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/).
 {% endnote %}

+## Step 2: Install Docker Desktop

+First, ensure that you have Docker Desktop installed on your machine.
+If you haven't, you can download it from the [official Docker website](https://www.docker.com/products/docker-desktop/) and follow the installation instructions for your operating system.

+{% note warning %}
+Docker Buildx is included in Docker Desktop starting from version 19.03.
+If you have an older version, you may need to install the Buildx plugin manually.
+Check the Buildx documentation for [installation instructions](https://github.com/docker/buildx#installing).
+{% endnote %}

 ## Step 3: Create a Builder Instance